Rupak1017/ITMD_542/LAB 2/README.md

 3. Run the command `npm install` to install needed dependencies
 4. Run the command `npm run start` to start the application
 5. You can access the app at the web address `localhost:3000`
+6. Can view the Website https://crud-app-msnj.onrender.com/ in case problem with installation.

 ## Insights and Results
 I think this assignment did a good job showing me how to utilize Node JS and some of its features better.
 Along with the efficiency that comes with using express js.